vincentgidoi/Loans-Dataset/README.md

 # Loans-Dataset
-Predicting loan approval status of various clients
+Predicting loan approval status of various clients.
 In this project, we build a classification model to predict the loan approval status of clients